-The interest on the part of choreographers in using written and pictorial scores paradoxically pulled the dances in two directions. hall in the wat On one side was the depersonalizing of the relationship between choreographer and dancer.
-Through the mediation of written scores, the body to body contact that has characterized the "oral tradition" of dance instruction was bypassed, On the other side was a new, highly personalized freedom for the dancer to make the impersonal score his/her own.
+The interest on the part of choreographers in using written and pictorial scores paradoxically pulled the dances in two directions. choreographic material by the distance zation On one side was the depersonalizing of the relationship between choreographer and dancer.
+Through the mediation of written scores, the body to body then 1 contact that has characterized the "oral tradition" of dance instruction the print starsynerace of the Rech / 14 langer primestel the performance sight was bypassed On the other side was a new, highly personalized freedom for the dancer to make the impersonal score his/her own.
 The scores for Steve Paxton's Proxy and Elaine Summers' The Daily Wake, combining images from sports, cartoons, social dancing, and news events, provided movement material that did not bear the personal stamp of a choreographer's body and technique, and that could be revitalized by the dancer in the context of performance.
 The cut-up Labanotation scores for Carol Scothorn's Isolations and Ruth Emerson's Shoulder r provided abstract instructions for nearly impossible movements, but transposed to the dancer's body, these alogical combinations took on a muscular inevitability.